kunif/AltCCOInterop/README.md

   - FrameData property of ImageScanner device
 - There are no functions such as acquisition of operation record and information acquisition for troubleshooting.

+## Issues of POS for.NET

+The following issues were found in POS for.NET during the development process.

+- Information is insufficient in Biometrics' BIR defined in POS for.NET.
+  It does not contain the following information in the BIR diagram described in the UnifiedPOS specification.
+  - Quality
+  - Product ID (Owner, Type)
+  - Subtype
+  - Index Flag
+  - Index (UUID)
+  - Digital Signature
+- Also at BIR, whether it is a issue or not is not clear, but the situation is as follows.
+  - The Creation Date/Creation Time is the date and time when the BIR object was created in the POS for.NET service object, not the date and time the device read the information.
+    Although it may not be a problem with POS for.NET's own service object, information is rewritten in the case of processing relayed to/from OPOS.

 ## Customize

 If you want to customize for specific user/vendor specific processing etc, please do it freely.